rpajaziti/node.js-amazon-heroku-configuration/README.md

 * [Install and use!](https://www.youtube.com/watch?v=N039SxEpvW0)

  2. Open localhost instance after you open MySQL WorkBench, and create any table you want.
  So now you have a database instance where you can create databases, create table inside them, also you can add another database from aws RDS services or from somewhere else.
-You just click + sign in MySQL WorkBench and enter data's of online RDS(endpoint, username, password, database etc).
+You just click + sign in MySQL WorkBench and enter data's of amazon RDS or some other RDS service(endpoint, username, password, database etc).

  3. If you want to configure a node.js application to have the possibility to run both localhost and in a service(Elastic Beanstalk, Heroku etc), when you write `app.listen(port)`, you should set port like `var port = proccess.env.PORT || 3000;` where proccess.env.PORT is whatever is in the environment variable PORT or 3000 if there is nothing in there.